Maternal Mortality and Morbidity Initiative

 Maternal Mortality and Morbidity Review Committee reviews maternal deaths, studies the incidence of pregnancy complications, and makes recommendations to improve maternal outcomes and prevent mortality.

 Women in the United States are more likely to die from childbirth or pregnancy-related causes than other women in high-income countries.
-More evidence is needed to understand the actual causes of death better, but research suggests that half of these deaths may be preventable.
+More evidence is needed to understand the actual causes of death better, but research suggests that more than 80% of these deaths may be preventable.
 Racial disparities persist.
 The risk of pregnancy-related deaths for black women is three to four times higher than those of white women.

 Data and Statistics

-Additional Resources for
+Additional Resources

 Help Us Improve Mass.gov with your feedback